caplabnyu/sapbenchmark/priors.md

 ##### Intercept

-Under sum contrast coding, this is the grand mean RT per word.
+Under treatment coding, this is mean RT per word in the baseline condition.
 Minimum RT is 0 ms. Maximum is unlikely to be greater than 3000

 ##### Fixed effects